wp-plugins/better-analytics/readme.txt

 2. Dashboard showing page views by normalized categories for the last month.
 3. Dashboard showing organic search traffic by country for the last 3 months.
 4. Dashboard showing sessions by date for the last 3 months.
-5. One of ~1,000 metric/segment combinations for weekly heatmaps (showing all sessions for the last 4 weeks).
+5. One of ~1,000 metric/segment combinations for weekly heat maps (showing all sessions for the last 4 weeks).
 6. Stacked area percent charts allow you to see historical changes (browser usage for the last 10 years shows the rise of Chrome and the fall of Internet Explorer).
 7. Event report shows things like external links being clicked, YouTube video engagement, comments being created, etc.  You are able to correlate that data against any other metrics you wish.
 For example maybe you wanted to see what countries users are in that watch YouTube videos.
 8. Issue monitoring report alerts to you client-side issues with your site.
 Things like invalid pages being accessed (404), JavaScript errors, images not loading, embedded YouTube videos that the author removed, etc.